NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Remove the mesh object from bone class, not gonna have time to render mesh bones for now.

 Makes sense to merge BVH_Data class with Anim_Data so joints are directly part of class members, can do mapping between bones and joints + storing the motion data directly within, so IK can overwrite affected joints per frame motion data, with resulting IK angles.
+However It's gonna lead to a giant class and loss of modularity.

 ##### User Interaction with Bones/Joints Ideas